-- Estimate the Weber Fraction for every person and given base weight. - Estimate the standard deviation of estimated Weber Fractions for every person. - Results of evaluation could be organized in table like:
+- Make a graph of dependency JND=f(BW) - Estimate the Weber Fraction for every person and given base weight BW. - Estimate the standard deviation of estimated Weber Fractions for every person. - Results of evaluation could be organized in table like: